-A LOA may be filed through the end of the drop/add period of any given semester.
-Any extension of the LOA from one semester to two semesters needs to be filed before the end of the semester of the initial LOA.
+An LOA may be filed through October 1 for fall terms and March 1 for spring terms.
+Any extension of the LOA from one semester to two semesters must be filed by October 1 for fall term extensions and March 1 for spring term extension.
+Students currently registered for or withdrawn from courses are not eligible for an LOA or LOA extension for that term.
 Under special circumstances, exceptions to the duration of a LOA or additional LOA's may be considered, but, if granted, some of the privileges listed below may not be preserved.

 Courses taken at other colleges or universities during the LOA period, or taken between two consecutive LOA semesters, may not be used for transfer credit at Temple University.

-New students who wish to defer enrolling in their first semester are not eligible for a LOA and, instead, must contact the Office of Admissions to discuss their options.
+New students who wish to defer enrolling in their first semester are not eligible for an LOA and, instead, must contact the Office of Undergraduate Admissions to discuss their options.

-International students who seek a LOA must obtain additional advising from the Office of International Services.
+International students who seek an LOA must obtain additional advising from the Office of International Services.

 Fly in 4 participants must meet with an advisor to discuss potential effects of the LOA on time to degree and their eligibility for the Fly in 4 program.

-Students on a LOA retain their admitted student status and remain eligible for the following privileges:
+Students on an LOA retain their admitted student status and remain eligible for the following privileges: